 - And select the toggle for Jira.

-These settings on the New Today view ensures only one Jira ticket will be automatically created for each unique, new event found in OverOps.
+These settings on the Critical New Exceptions view ensures only one Jira ticket will be automatically created for each unique, new exception found in OverOps.
 This promises the OverOps Jira project will not be flooded with duplicate events.

 Note that Jira issues opened from OverOps will include a link to the Automated Root Cause (ARC) screen in OverOps.
 This link will be accompanied with the application name, deployment name, and server name or group.
 Therefore it is critical that applications, servers, and deployments are properly named while monitoring with OverOps.